Updated 13 January 2022

-Our students and staff have been fantastic in their response to the pandemic, and we are delighted to be welcoming you to our campuses for the new academic year.
+Our students and staff have been fantastic in their response to the pandemic, and we are delighted to be welcoming you to our campuses for the 2021/22 academic year.

 We recognise that you may have mixed emotions about returning to campus and we want everyone to feel welcome and safe.
-If you have concerns about coming to campus, or you find it hard to adjust when you arrive, the Wellbeing team is here to help you.
+If you find that you need extra help to cope while you’re at University, the Wellbeing team is here to help you.
+In addition to the Wellbeing service, Togetherall is available and offers free, confidential 24/7 support online for all Brookes students.
+Register with your Brookes login details for free access.

-Whilst many Covid-19 restrictions have been lifted we recognise that the pandemic continues to have a significant impact on our lives.
-To protect the health and safety of our students, staff and the local community we are continuing to put in place precautionary measures on campus.
+Whilst many Covid-19 restrictions have been lifted the pandemic continues to have a significant impact on our lives.
+To protect the health and safety of our students, staff and the local community we have put in place a range of Covid-secure measures on campus including enhanced cleaning and increased ventilation of buildings.

 We have retained our enhanced cleaning and increased ventilation measures and we ask everyone to follow the Covid-secure measures that remain in place across our campuses to help protect others by: